 If you're a girl, you're in luck because with just a few props, local artist Barbara van Gelder will turn you into the Girl with a Pearl Earring yourself!

 The photo itself costs 10 € and already includes one print.
 A "golden" frame is an additional 5 € and if you want an assistant to take some photos with your own camera, it's 2.50 € more.
 I did all of that and paid 17.50 € in total.

 I didn't quite get the exact pose of the "Girl with A Pearl Earring", but it was nevertheless a fun transformation…

-For a historical photo shoot at “Something Extra“, drop by the studio on Oude Langendijk 36.
-The studio is not always open, so if you only have a few days in the city or come to Delft for a day trip, make a reservation via her website.
+For a historical photo shoot at "Something Extra", drop by the studio on Oude Langendijk 36.
+The studio is not always open, so if you only have limited time in Delft, you can make a reservation via her website.

 For more info about visiting Delft on a film-inspired trip, check out my post A quick guide to Delft.

 Unless otherwise credited, all photos by © Sonja Irani | filmfantravel.com